Maximbrg/Material-RE24/README.md

 │           supermarket.txt
 │           Ticket.txt
 │
-├───Discussion
+├───Discussion # Section VI
-│   ├───False positive error type
-│   │       fp-analysis-cohen-kappa.xlsx
+│   ├───False positive error type # A directory that contains the material for findings 4 and 5 │   │       fp-analysis-cohen-kappa.xlsx
 │   │       Qualitative Error Analysis.xlsx
 │   │
-│   └───ML-class-SHAP values
+│   └───ML-class-SHAP values # A directory that contains the material for finding 6 │           1.png
-│           1.png
 │           2.png
 │           3.png